 The Company’s tax operations are aligned to the commitments made in the Group Code of Conduct and this is reflected in our tax strategy and tax principles as set out below.

-Further details in relation to Permasteelisa Group‘s Code of Conduct can be found at the following location: Code of Conduct.
+Further details in relation to Permasteelisa Group‘s Code of Conduct can be found at the following location: Code of Ethics.

 Purpose and Approval of the Tax Strategy